Approved by the Executive Board July 14, 2016, Tab 12

 - Depository status

-- The Federal Depository Library Program provides access to many of the primary federal legal materials that should be collected, either tangible copies or by providing electronic access.
+- The Federal Depository Library Program provides access to many primary federal legal materials in print format and electronic access is available on the Federal Digital System (FDsys)/govinfo.
 The highest appellate court library in each state is eligible for depository membership, as are state libraries.

 - National Publications

-- Access to the legislative, administrative, and judicial information from other states, particularly those sharing the same legal history as the home state;
+- Access to the legislative, administrative, and judicial information from other states, particularly those sharing the same legal history or geography as the home state;

-- Selected finding aids and other secondary resources, such as digests, legal encyclopedias, American Law Reports, citators, Restatements, and law reviews;
+- Selected finding aids and other secondary resources, legal encyclopedias, American Law Reports, citators, Restatements, and law reviews;

 - Basic collection of current legal texts and treatises;

-- General reference tools, including an unabridged dictionary, atlases, almanacs, and the Statistical Abstract of the United States.
+- General reference tools, including dictionaries, thesauri, atlases, and almanacs.